Mercedes-AMG GT review

-As you’d expect in a car with a six-figure price tag, the cabin is trimmed in upmarket materials, while all the switchgear is first-rate.
 A lovely Alcantera trimmed flat-bottomed wheel finishes off the stunning cabin, and if you’ve got the funds, there’s huge scope for personalised leathers and high-end options.

 One look at the specification of the AMG GT is enough to get you excited about the driving experience.
 An aluminium chassis, a 4.0-litre V8 with dry-sump lubrication and twin-turbochargers, a seven-speed dual-clutch gearbox, multilink suspension and a low centre of gravity – it has all the best sports car ingredients.

 You sit low in the car, and the driving position is good, although your view ahead is dominated by a large bonnet bulge.
 Press the starter button on the transmission tunnel, and the all-new 4.0-litre V8 barks into life before settling into a burbling idle.
 The tailpipe noise that comes into its own above 3,000rpm - especially with the standard sports exhaust activated.